haskellfoundation/HaskellSchool/en/lessons/parsers/introduction.md

 As you can see, relying on `Monad` allows us to focus on the structure of the input, instead of the structure of the parser.

-then, we can define our main parser, composition:
+we can then define our main parser through composition:

 ```haskell
 tuples :: ReadP [(String, String)]